 As you can imagine, this created a huge problem for staff.

 So, FPA turned to OhMD for HIPAA-compliant texting.
 After only four months of using OhMD their call volume dropped 22 percent.
 Texting also cut down on the time it took for staff to receive necessary information from patients and clear out their inboxes in record time.

-FPA also makes use of Video Visits, which allows their health providers to text a link to patients and conduct a virtual appointment easily.
+FPA also makes use of Video Visits, which allows their care providers to text a link to patients and conduct a virtual appointment easily.
 With this feature, patients don’t need to log into a portal to access their provider.
 OhMD Video Visits also allow providers and patients to engage in longer appointments with low rates of dropped calls or lagging.

 Staff at FPA have noticed that the ability to text multiple patients simultaneously has saved immeasurable amounts of time.
 Even better, patients are happier with texting.
 In fact, ninety-eight percent of texts are read.
 This vast increase in connectivity makes it possible to reach patients in a timely manner, and plays a major role in reducing provider burnout.

 At the start of the pandemic, Southeastern Pediatric Associates, like most practices, decided to do away with the traditional waiting room.
 They eventually turned to OhMD’s HIPAA compliant texting to check patients in from the safety of their vehicles.
 And, as it turns out, patients prefer this set-up over the traditional waiting room.
 The parking lot waiting room maintained patient safety during an uncertain time, but allowed patients to seek the care they needed.

 Southeastern Pediatric Associates also opted to use OhMD’s Forms tool.
 They now text patients links to forms that need to be completed before an appointment.
 This saves the care team and the patient time by cutting out traditional paper forms that need to be completed in a physical waiting room.